-A. Disciplinary actions of less than a suspension of fifteen days shall be removed from an employee's personnel file on completion of two years (beginning with the date of the underlying incident) of continuous service free from additional disciplinary actions for violations of a similar nature.
-Disciplinary actions of suspensions of fifteen (15) days or more will remain in the employee's personnel file but may not be considered for the purposes of promotion or job selection after twenty-four (24) months (from the date of the underlying incident) of continuous service free from additional disciplinary actions for violations of a similar nature.
-Disciplinary actions for being late to any duty assignment shall be removed from an employee's personnel file upon completion of six months of continuous service without similar violations.
+(1) Disciplinary actions, occurring after January 1, 2022, which result in a suspension of three (3) days or less shall be removed from an employee's personnel file on completion of two years (beginning with the date of the underlying incident) of continuous service free from additional disciplinary actions for violations of a similar nature.

+- (2) Disciplinary actions, occurring after January 1, 2022, which result in a suspension of four (4) days or more will remain in the employee's personnel file but may not be considered for the purposes of promotion or job selection after twenty-four (24) months (from the date of the underlying incident) of continuous service free from additional disciplinary actions for violations of a similar nature. - (3) Any disciplinary action that results in a suspension of fifteen (15) days or more, may be considered for the purposes of promotion or job selection for the duration of employment. - (4) Disciplinary actions for being late to any duty assignment shall be removed from an employee's personnel file upon completion of six months of continuous service without similar violations. - B. The Employee Feedback form will be utilized for first offenses involving punctuality within a six-month period.
+The form will be kept in the bureau file only for a period of six (6) months.
+If there is a like or similar offense committed within six months from the date of the issuance of the Employee Feedback form the progressive disciplinary process shall be followed. - C. The Chief shall have the right to discipline employees up to and including termination; provided, however, that all actions to terminate employees shall require the approval of the Human Resources Director of the City.
+The Chief may place an individual on administrative leave with pay pending the resolution of an appeal filed under the provisions of Article 15 of this agreement.

-- B. The Employee Feedback form will be utilized for first offenses involving punctuality within a six-month period.
-The form will be kept in the divisional file only for a period of six (6) months.
-If there is a like or similar offense committed within six months from the date of the issuance of the Employee Feedback form the progressive disciplinary process shall be followed. - C. The Chief or AJMC, where appropriate, shall have the right to discipline employees up to and including termination; provided, however, that all actions to terminate employees shall require the approval of the Human Resources Director of the City.
-The Chief or AJMC, if applicable, may place an individual on administrative leave with pay pending the resolution of an appeal filed under the provisions of Article 15 of this agreement. - D. Failure to appear in court shall not be considered a like or similar offense with any other offense. - E. An employee who has received a disciplinary action of a suspension may make a written request to the Chief of Police or AJMC, whichever is applicable, to substitute accrued vacation leave and/or compensatory time for all or any portion of the suspension ordered on an hour for hour basis.
-The Chief or Police or AJMC, whichever is applicable, shall have the sole discretion to either grant or deny the request including the number of such hours which may be substituted.
+- D. Failure to appear in court shall not be considered a like or similar offense with any other offense. - E. An employee who has received a disciplinary action of a suspension may make a written request to the Chief of Police to substitute accrued vacation leave and/or compensatory time for all or any portion of the suspension ordered on an hour for hour basis.
+The Chief or Police shall have the sole discretion to either grant or deny the request including the number of such hours which may be substituted.
 The employee who makes a request for substitution shall be deemed to have given up his/her right to grieve the decision to grant or deny the request and the decision of the number of hours to be granted.